sarah11918/astro-elsa/src/pages/about/me.md

 ---
-layout: ../../layouts/MarkdownPostLayout.astro
+layout: ../../layouts/BaseLayout.astro
 title: About ME
 author: Sarah
-description: This is page from an .md file
+description: This is about me.
 ---

-About ME
+# About ME, specifically.

+This is a markdown page.
+Maybe it will become a .astro page.